 “AAAAHHH!!!”
 She backpedaled furiously, banging against the wall.

 The insect emitted a matching cry.
-As it turned to run, Holly snatched a dagger from her belt and flung it at the creature in a rising chop.
+As it turned to run, Holly snatched a dagger from her belt and flung it at the creature.
 The blade arrowed through the air and buried itself in the insect’s head, quivering like a diving board.
 Its legs splayed out in a lazy spread.
 Its torso sank and abruptly relaxed.

 Holly stayed pressed against the wall, chest heaving.
 She wasn’t sure if it was still alive.

 Her belly emitted a querulous grumble, and she was suddenly struck by a harsh reality: she was hungry.
 Ravenous.
-And whatever she’d killed was going to waste unless she consumed it.
+And whatever she’d killed was going to go to waste unless she consumed it.

 She needed to eat.